Skip to content

 Generates a pyvista plot of a slice at the requested miller plane.
 If

-a filepath is provided, the plot is written and no plot object is returned.
+a filename is provided, the plot is written and no plot object is returned.

 Parameters